CICSA-NET/WRO2025-CICSA/README.md

    where:  RT =   driven gear teeth / driving gear teeth = 32 / 54 = **0.59**

+The motor is controlled using the pulse width modulation technique.
+Pulse Width Modulation (PWM) is a widely used technique for controlling the speed of DC motors by adjusting the effective voltage applied to the motor terminals.
+Instead of varying the actual supply voltage, PWM rapidly switches the motor’s power on and off at a fixed frequency, modulating the duration of the “on” time within each cycle—this is known as the duty cycle.
+The motor’s speed is directly influenced by the duty cycle of the PWM signal.
+A higher duty cycle means the motor receives power for a greater portion of each cycle, resulting in a higher average voltage and increased rotational speed.
+Conversely, a lower duty cycle reduces the average voltage and slows the motor down.
+The configuration parameters are shown below:

+enable = PWM(Pin(21), freq=1000)        # Motor PWM enable
+enable.duty_u16(35000)                  # Set duty cycle to ~53.4%

+- Pin(21): Refers to GPIO pin 21 on the microcontroller (ESP32).
+This pin is physically connected to the motor driver’s (L298N) enable input, which expects a PWM signal.
+- PWM(...): Initializes a PWM object on that pin.
+- freq=1000: Sets the PWM frequency to 1000 Hz (1 kHz), meaning the signal completes 1000 cycles per second.
+- duty_u16(...): Sets the duty cycle using a 16-bit value (range: 0 to 65535).
+- 35000: Represents the “on” time of the PWM signal.
+The duty cycle percentage is:
+\text{Duty Cycle} = \frac{35000}{65535} \times 100 \approx 53.4\%
+- This means the signal is high (ON) for 53.4% of each cycle and low (OFF) for the remaining 46.6%.
+- Average Voltage: The motor receives approximately 53.4% of the supply voltage.
+If V_{\text{max}} = 6V, then:
+V_{\text{avg}} = 6V \times 0.534 \approx 3.2V
+- Motor Speed: The angular velocity of the motor shaft is roughly proportional to V_{\text{avg}}, assuming constant load and linear response.

 **Directional Control**: A high-precision servomotor is used to steer the front axle, allowing for smooth and responsive turns.
 This setup mimics real-world vehicle steering and improves maneuverability in tight spaces.